crusnac/bioy/README.md

 # Bible In One Year Wordpress Plugin
-BIOY is a simple Romanian / English Wordpress Plugin that displays a daily reading plan for the current month.
+BIOY is a simple multi-language Wordpress Plugin that displays a daily reading plan for the current month.

 # Usage